surbhibawaria/Election-Analysis/README.md

 # Election_Analysis

 ## Overview of Election Audit
-A Colorado Board of Elections employee has given the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has given the following tasks to complete the election audit of a recent local congressional election, print to the terminal and then save the results to a text file:

 #### Candidate Results